pixelsnow/arkanoid_typescript/README.md

 # Arkanoid

-A simple HTML5 canvas game built using Typescript in January 2017.
+A simple HTML5 canvas game built using Typescript in January 2017 using object-oriented approach.

 ![Screenshot](screenshot.png)